Precalculus by Richard Wright

 Plot a Complex Number on the Complex Plane

 Real numbers are graphed on a number line; however, complex numbers cannot be graphed on the real number line.
 To graph complex numbers, a second number line is drawn perpendicular to the real number line.
-This is the complex plane in which the horizontal axis is the real number line and the vertical axis is the imaginary number line.
-Complex number in the form a + bi are graphed by plotting the point (a, b) on the complex plane.
+This is the complex plane in which the horizontal axis is the real number line, and the vertical axis is the imaginary number line.
+Complex numbers in the form a + bi are graphed by plotting the points (a, b) on the complex plane.

 Complex Plane: